cbabi2023/Cricket-Score-Tracker/README.md

 - Ensure that the required packages are installed in the correct Python environment.
 - If you encounter any issues, check the VS Code terminal for error messages, and make sure the `cric.png` image is in the project folder.

 Following these steps should allow you to run the cricket score tracker program in VS Code successfully.
-If you have any further questions or encounter issues, feel free to ask!